Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling: Nonlinear signal

 \subsection{Circular Polarisation}

 We now turn our attention to the spin-field interaction Hamiltonian and investigate what kind of nonlinear signal such an interaction reveals.
-Since for Rashba SOC we have observed the same trend as in the case of linear polarisation described above, here we only concentrate on intrinsic SOC, and present the results of simulations for both small and the large values of $\Delta_I$, whose results are depicted in Figs. \ref{circular_spec_low} and \ref{circular_spec_high}, respectively.
-In all these simulations, the laser parameters are the same that those used for the case of linear polarisation, except the carrier frequency, which is changed to match the different values of SOC used for the simulations, so that the impinging electromagnetic pulse will always be resonant with an actual transition between a level in the valence band, and one in the conduction band, and no detuning will be present.
+Here, as we did in the previous subsection, we only concentrate on intrinsic SOC, and discuss the cases for both small and large values of $\Delta_I$, whose results are depicted in Figs. \ref{circular_spec_low} and \ref{circular_spec_high}, respectively.
+In both figures, the laser parameters are the same that those used for the case of linear polarisation, except the carrier frequency, which in Fig. \ref{circular_spec_high} changes with increasing SOC, to match the different values of SOC used for the simulations, so that the impinging electromagnetic pulse will always be resonant with an actual transition between a level in the valence band, and one in the conduction band, and no detuning will be present.

-For small values of $\Delta_I$, as it can be seen from Fig. \ref{circular_spec_low}, the situation is similar to the case of linear poarisation, i.e., a small value of SOC does not change significantly the nonlinear signal.
-However, for values of $\Delta_I\geq 15$ meV, changes start to appear, as it can be seen in Fig. \ref{circular_spec_low} (c) and from Fig. \ref{circular_spec_high}.
-In the latter, in particular, we see how increasing $\Delta_I$ results in a progressive broadening of the harmonic spectrum and the possibility, at very high SOC values [see Fig. \ref{circular_spec_high} (c)] of efficiently generating high harmonics.
+For small values of $\Delta_I$, as it can be seen from Fig. \ref{circular_spec_low}, the situation is similar to the case of linear poarisation, and no appreciable changes can be observed.
+However, for values of $\Delta_I\geq 15$ meV (see the green line in Fig. \ref{circular_spec_low}), we start observing a significant blue shift of the nonlinear response.
+Notice, moreover, that the blue shift is not constant over the whole spectrum, but it is chirped in such a way, that lower frequencies experience a smaller shift, than the higher ones.
+This blue shift can be interpreted, with the help of Fig. \ref{isoi_x}, as the progressive increase of the gap between the (still equally spaced) Landau levels in valence and conduction bands, which become bigger as $\Delta_I$ increases.

+If we increase $\Delta_I$ even further, as shown in Fig. \ref{circular_spec_high}, we witness a progressive broadening of the harmonic spectrum and the possibility, at very high SOC values [see Fig. \ref{circular_spec_high} (c)], of efficiently generating high harmonics.
 In particular, in the case shown in Fig. \ref{circular_spec_high} (c), we can excite the 28th harmonic of the fundamental frequency $\omega_L=217$ THz, corresponding to a wavelength of about $\lambda_{28}=310$ nm, well within the UV region of the electromagnetic spectrum.